tiacsys/bridle/doc/bridle/gs_modifying.rst

 If you work on the command line, pass the additional options to the ``west build`` command.
 The options must be added after a ``--`` at the end of the command.
-See :ref:`zephyr:west-building-cmake-args` for more information.
+See :zephyr:ref:`west-building-cmake-args` for more information.

 .. _gs_modifying_build_types: